Day camps for children of all experience levels, ages 7-18.

 All campers must be vaccinated against Covid-19.
 It is highly recommended that those eligible for boosters receive them before the start of camp.
 Please email your proof of vaccination at least one week prior to the start of your session.

-Well-fitting masks are required for all campers and staff while indoors.
-N95s or the equivalent are highly recommended.
-Please pack a spare mask; lanyards are recommended to hold masks while campers are eating or outdoors.
+Masks are not required but are strongly encouraged for all campers and staff while indoors.
+Well-fitting N95s or the equivalent are highly recommended.
+Please pack a spare mask should you choose to wear one; lanyards are recommended to hold masks while not in use.
 Staff will have extra masks and Covid tests available on site.

 If your camper has any symptoms of illness (sore throat, cough, fever, aches, nausea, runny nose/sneezing that is not allergy-related), whether or not you believe it to be Covid, please keep them home and test for Covid.
 If test is positive, please keep your camper home for at least 5 days.
 If test is negative, please test again after 3 days and keep camper home until symptoms subside.
 Camper can return to camp after a negative antigen test, and after symptoms subside.